Mohammed-Sharuk/Customer-Service-Analysis./README.md

 - Worked on an employer-focused project, creating recommendations and emphasizing the importance of storytelling in data.
 - Presented findings and work done through a comprehensive presentation.

+This project is adapted from my internship training at KultureHire (original source: [@muskan0830](https://github.com/muskan0830)).
+It demonstrates skills in dashboard creation and basic sentiment analysis using customer service data.

+---

+## 🔍 Project Overview

+This project covers **Stage 1** of a broader internship assignment.
+It focuses on:
+- Understanding customer sentiments through visual analytics
+- Designing **interactive dashboards** using tools like **Power BI**
+- Analyzing service-related data to uncover improvement areas

+---

+## 📊 Key Contributions
+- Built an interactive **Power BI dashboard** to visualize customer service data
+- Created meaningful insights by choosing the right **chart types and KPIs**
+- Showcased an ability to translate raw data into actionable visuals for stakeholders

+---

+## 🛠 Tools & Skills Used
+- Power BI (dashboarding, Power Query Editor, DAX)
+- SQL (basic operations—later stages)
+- Excel (data prep)
+- Data storytelling & business insight generation

+---

+## 📁 Folder Structure
+This repo contains only **Stage 1 – Customer Service** work.
+Other stages from the original internship project are not included here.

+---

+## 📌 Credit
+This project is **adapted from** the [KultureHire Internship Project](https://github.com/muskan0830/KultureHire-Internship-Projects) by [@muskan0830](https://github.com/muskan0830), with credit to the original author.
+This version is for personal learning and portfolio showcasing only.

+---

+## 🧠 Purpose
+To demonstrate my skills in dashboarding and data storytelling using real-world customer service data, with a focus on actionable business insights.